LeoKotschenreuther/cryptocoin-tax/README.md

 A tool to calculate the gains and losses of your blockchain investments to help figure out how much tax you owe.

+**Important note - Use at your own risk!
+This tool does not produce precise results because numbers are stored as floats and not as decimals.**

 ## Idea

 This tool will help you figure out the gains and losses of your blockchain investments.
 The most convenient way to get all the needed data is to create API keys for all the exchanges you used during the year you would like to calculate your gains and losses for.
 Additionally, this tool will distinguish between short and long term investments, depending on whether you held your investment for less or more than a year.